-“All kids feel they have super powers,” says John Rocco in an interview with Disney Dads.
+“All kids feel they have super powers,” says Rocco.
 “I grew up in Rhode Island, and there were 14 boys close to my age on my block.
 We all played together.
 And we all had long hair.”

 He is being modest.
 Rocco, in fact, sported the red mop of the century (see above.)
 His hair was thick, unbrushed, unkempt, massive and curly as all get out.
 This legendary hair, in the realest sense of childhood realness, contained magic — at least as far as Rocco (also the “hair-o’s” name in his latest book: Super Hair-o and the Barber of Doom) was concerned.
 The shaggy locks gave him super-powers, as did the hair of all his motley shaggy-headed friends.
 This was fact, truth, unquestionable.

 The book is, obviously, autobiographical-ish — also fun, warm, and charming.
 Drawn in a style that gives a whimsical nod to superhero comic books, Rocco writes in a language that speaks directly to kids, almost as if that magical lore of childhood never left him completely.